-Rezoning Application Addendum # 1
+Rezoning Application Addendum #1

-Comprehensive Plan Analysis Office Use Only
+Comprehensive Plan Analysis

 The applicant is asked to analyze the impact of the rezoning request and its consistency with the Comprehensive Plan.
 The applicant is also asked to explain how the rezoning request is reasonable and in the public interest.
-Rezoning case #
+OFFICE USE ONLY Rezoning case #

 Statement of Consistency

-Provide brief statements regarding whether the rezoning request is consistent with the future land use designation, the urban form map, and any applicable policies contained within the 2030 Comprehensive Plan.
+Provide brief statements regarding whether the rezoning request is consistend designation, the urban form map, and any applicable policies contained within

-See attached.
+See attached addendum.

 Public Benefits

-Provide brief statements explaining how the rezoning request is reasonable an nd in the public interest.
+Provide brief statements explaining how the rezoning request is reasonable a and in the public interest.

-See attached.
+See attached addendum.

-Rezoning Application Addendum #2 2
+Rezoning Application Addendum #2

 Impact on Historic Resources

 The applicant is asked to analyze the impact of the rezoning request on historic resources.
 For the purposes of this section, a historic resource is defined as any site, structure, sign, or other feature of the property to be rezoned that is listed in the National Register of Historic Places or designated by the City of Raleigh as a landmark or contributing to a Historic Overlay District.
-Office Use Only Rezoning case #
+OFFICE USE ONLY Rezoning case #

 Inventory of Historic Resources

-List in the space below all historic resources located on the property to be rezone the proposed zoning would impact the resource. ned.
-For each resource, indicate how
+List in the space below all historic resources located on the property to be rea how the proposed zoning would impact the resource.
+N/A zoned.
+For each resource, indicate

-N/A

-Public Mitigation
+Proposed Mitigation

-Provide brief statements describing actions that will be taken to mitigate all neg ative impacts listed above.
+Provide brief statements describing actions that will be taken to mitigate all ne egative impacts listed above.

 N/A